tazbin/blog-website-frontend-Angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Further help
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).